alg/api_versioner/README.md

 # Versioner

 Versioner is a tiny focused gem that provides support for semantic versioning to Rails apps.
 It installs two middlewares:
-- `Versioner::ServerVersionMiddleware` places the current version in the response header (defaults to `X-API-SERVER-VERSION`).
+- `Versioner::ServerVersionMiddleware` places the current version in the response header (defaults to `X-API-Server-Version`).
 The header name and the current version is configurable.
-- `Versioner::ClientVersionMiddleware` analyzes the version in the said request header (defaults to `X-API-CLIENT-VERSION`) and checks it against the current server version using a specified policy.
+- `Versioner::ClientVersionMiddleware` analyzes the version in the said request header (defaults to `X-API-Client-Version`) and checks it against the current server version using a specified policy.

 ## Installation